Today I was reminded of a conversation I had with my midwife regarding the impending birth of my fourth (and last) child. It went something like this:

 The morning before the day my son was born my family went blackberry picking.
 It was Memorial Day weekend in Texas…glorious!
 As I sat up in bed after a much needed nap, my bag of waters ruptured.
 It was time!

 And my midwife was off improving herself.
 Gah!

-The happy ending is that my son was born about 27 hours later with the help of the backup midwife (who hadn’t ever been pregnant, bless her heart) and without the midwife I originally hired to support me.
+The happy ending is that my son was born about 27 hours later with the help of the backup midwife (never been pregnant, bless her) and without the midwife I originally hired to support me.

 I did the work of the laboring woman.
 Me!